 The M.A. degree in clinical psychology is a nested degree within the DPCP.
 Each doctoral student will fulfill the requirements for the M.A. concurrent with completion of their Psy.D.
 Students must apply for M.A. degree clearance prior to taking the doctoral comprehensive exam.
-However, the M.A. degree is not recognized during the annual graduation ceremony due to its status as a nested degree.
 The processing fee for this degree is posted by the Business Office; student applying after the deadline (see the Academic Calendar) may incur an additional late fee charge.